 Options and Techniques

 It is sometimes assumed that with the Windows Server System, the rule is one application, one server.
-This approach is sometimes appropriate, such as in an environment where applications are administered by different organizational units, or when it is deemed simpler to isolate each application to its own independent hardware components, or when it will be managed as an independent unit, or when it can be upgraded as required.
+This approach is sometimes appropriate, such as in an environment where applications are administered by different organizational units; when it is deemed simpler to isolate each application to its own independent hardware components; when it will be managed as an independent unit; and when it can be upgraded as required.

 Windows System Resource Manager (WSRM).
 Allocates appropriate system resources among multiple processes based on business priorities.